michaelruocco/idv/README.md

 ## TODO list

+*  Persist one time passcode verifications to mongo rather than in memory

 *  Split modules so that OTP entities / use cases / json / api and config are separated more clearly between verification context and OTP

 *  Add properly formatted error handling for OTP scenarios

+*  Load phone number from database so we don't have use use stubbed environment variables to change phone numbers

 *  Try removing NAT gateway from AWS templates as they are costly when you leave the ECS cluster running